 Moreover, biofuels have a lower energy density for each unit produced.
 Both these factors lead to an increase in overall cost compared to their fossil fuel counterparts.

 Having said that, when industries produce biofuels using agricultural and commercial waste, they are more energy and cost-efficient.
-For example, we can grow algae on unprofitable land and irrigate it using wastewater from industries.
+For example, we can grow algae on unprofitable land and irrigate it using industry wastewater.

 Creates More Pollution Compared to Wind and Solar